tdewin/best-practices-guide/resource_planning/virtual_appliance_mode.md

 It may occur that VMware API reports that unmap and snapshot commit were done correctly but a snapshot file still remains on disk.
-These "orphaned snapshots" will grow over time and can fill up the datastore leading to downtimes (such a situation is most possible on NFS-based storage).
-To overcome this issue, Veeam offers the following methods:
+These "orphaned snapshots" will grow over time and can fill up the datastore leading to downtimes (such situation is most likely to happen on NFS based storage).
+To mitigate the issue, Veeam implemented the following functionality:

 -   Veeam Snapshot Hunter.
-This feature supports automatic clean-up of orphaned snapshots after each backup process.
+This feature automatically initiates disk consolidation for VMs in the "Virtual machine disks consolidation is needed" state.
-    It can also repair the orphaned snapshots that were left over by other software (including VMware).
-For more information please see [Snapshot Hunter section
+    For more information please see [Snapshot Hunter](./interaction_with_vsphere.md#snapshot-hunter) section

--   Bypassing VDDK processing to overcome some limitations and performance challenges, in particular:
+-   Bypassing Virtual Disk Development Kit (VDDK) processing to overcome some limitations and performance challenges, in particular:
     -   Veeam can back up multiple disks of VM in parallel on same proxy (default number is 4).
-    - Typical "HotAdd I/O bursts" do not happen with Veeams Hot-Add restore or replica target Hot-Add processing as Veeam bypass the VMware VDDK Kit.
+    - Typical "hot-add I/O bursts" during hot-add operations are mitigated by bypassing VMware VDDK during restores and replication.
     - When performing writes via hot-add and VDDK, excessive metadata updates on the VMFS datastore will occur.
 This significantly impacts performance for other workloads on the datastore, and slows down restore throughput.
 Bypassing VDDK helps overcoming this limitation

--   To avoid some VMware issues related to NFS datastore and Hot-Add processing (described at
+-   To avoid some VMware issues related to NFS datastore and hot-add processing (described at
     <http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2010953>
     ) enable a specific setting that will process VM backups only on